mzattera/L101-compiler/README.md

 If you want to understand how the P101 works, you can find programmer's handbooks [here](http://www.claudiolarini.altervista.org/emul2.htm) and [here](http://www.microatena.it/scheda_libro.php?id=55#menu_tabs).

+In addition, the [examples](https://github.com/mzattera/L101-compiler/tree/master/runtime-workbench/examples) folders contains a lot of code examples and tests.

 ## Installation

-Unfortunately, at the moment, you can only launch the project from within Eclipse (if anybody manages to export it as an Eclipse Product, please let me know).
+Unfortunately, currently you can only launch the project from within Eclipse (if anybody manages to export it as an Eclipse Product, please let me know).

 You need Xtext 24.0 Eclipse plugin and Java 21 installed to run the project.

+The ``eclipse`` folder is an Eclipse workbench with the entire project.
 Launch the application as an "Eclipse Application", create a Java project in the application workbench (you will be prompted to turn it into an Xtext project, say yes) and create a .l101 file; it will be automatically compiled when you save it or when you clean the project (this is a good way to recompile all examples).

-The runtime-workbench contains an example workbench with many examples.
+The ``runtime-workbench`` folder contains an example workbench with many examples.

 ## Output